 The values are documented in Basic concepts behind Web Audio API > up-mixing and down-mixing.

-- Input channels are mapped to output channels in order.
-If there are more inputs that outputs the additional inputs are dropped; if there are fewer then the unused outputs are silent.
+Input channels are mapped to output channels in order.
+If there are more inputs that outputs the additional inputs are dropped; if there are fewer than the unused outputs are silent.

 |Web Audio API |